-Anchora Develops the PaaS for 40,000 Students in China with Cloud Foundry
+Anchora Delivers a PaaS for 36,000 Students in China with Cloud Foundry

 Education: Develop a university community PaaS for tens of thousands of users